Thrilling rides, family attractions and sports fun near Toronto

 Sports

-Take in a game of CFL football at Hamilton’s Tim Hortons Field, home of the Hamilton Tiger-Cats.
+Cheer at a CFL football game at Hamilton’s Tim Hortons Field.
 The season runs from May to October, with tickets available for purchase in advance.

 Location: 64 Melrose Avenue North, Hamilton

-At the same Tim Hortons Field, you can watch the Forge FC play Canadian Premier League soccer.
+At the same Tim Hortons Field, watch a Canadian Premier League soccer match.

 Location: 64 Melrose Avenue North, Hamilton

-Watch a game of lacrosse played by the Hamilton Bengals at the Dave Andreychuk Arena.
+Catch a game of lacrosse played at the Dave Andreychuk Arena.

 Location: 25 Hester Street, Hamilton

-Learn about Canada’s football history and its greatest players at the Canadian Football Hall of Fame.
-This 10,000-square-foot space can be found in the club level at Tim Hortons Field.
+Learn about Canada’s football history and its greatest players.
+This 10,000-square-foot space can be found on the club level at Tim Hortons Field.

 Location: 64 Melrose Avenue North, Hamilton